datrip/wolt-qa-project/manual_tests/test_cases/3.2_Restaurant_Search_and_Filtering/TC-RS-009_Venue_Info.md

    - Click on **"See all"** to view all related venues.

 4. **Verify Key Information is Displayed for Each Venue**:
-   - For each venue listed, verify that the following information is displayed:
+   - For each venue listed, verify that the following information is displayed (if the venue is open and rated):
      - **Venue Name**: The name of the restaurant or store.
      - **Venue Description**: A brief description of the venue or the type of cuisine offered.
      - **Delivery Fee**: The delivery fee amount (e.g., "€0.00").